 When choosing new countries to expand your eCommerce store to, the size of their economies and their prospects for growth are going to play big roles in that choice.
 In this regard, China isn’t the only one with size on its side, and Southeast Asian economies are increasingly seen as rising stars.

-Google and Temasek’s 2018 report predicts that the value of Southeast Asia’s growth is expected to exceed USD 240 billion by 2025, led by countries like Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
+Google and Temasek’s 2018 report1 predicts that the value of Southeast Asia’s growth is expected to exceed USD 240 billion by 2025, led by countries like Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
 This more than a fourfold increase from its 2017 market size of USD 50 billion is primarily driven by growth in technology and mobile connectivity.

 This leads to a much larger population of online shoppers in this region, who are all eager to import products they perceive have high quality at reasonable prices.
 As such, many Australian products and brands are also seeing success in the region such as Quiksilver, Blackmores, and Shona Joy among others.

-Data from Paypal and Ipsos’s research in 2018 shows that cross-border online purchases are still prevalent globally, with primary motivations being product availability in their country and the perception that product quality is higher from overseas.
+Data from Paypal and Ipsos’s research5 in 2018 shows that cross-border online purchases are still prevalent globally, with primary motivations being product availability in their country and the perception that product quality is higher from overseas.
 In this regard, Southeast Asian online shoppers aren’t too different.

 What this tells us is that consumers in Southeast Asia are willing to purchase Australian brands which they perceive have good quality and are hard to find locally.

 For many Australian brands looking to enter one of Southeast Asia’s eCommerce markets, it’s worth considering listing your products on relevant online marketplaces, such as Zalora and Zilingo for fashion products across multiple countries.
-Marketplaces are some of the most popular online shopping platforms among locals for their product variety and promotions,
+Marketplaces are some of the most popular online shopping platforms7 among locals for their product variety and promotions,